Gilbert Colvin Primary School

 Design & Technology

-At Gilbert Colvin we believe design and technology prepares children to take part in the development of tomorrow’s rapidly changing world.
+At Gilbert Colvin, we believe design and technology prepares children to take part in the development of tomorrow’s rapidly changing world.
 The subject encourages children to become independent and creative problem solvers, both as individuals and as part of a team.
 It enables them to identify needs and opportunities and to respond by developing ideas, and eventually making products.

-At Gilbert Colvin Primary, the curriculum for design and technology aims to ensure that all pupils:
+Our curriculum for design and technology aims to ensure that all pupils:

 • develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.